janikvonrotz/olmoto/README.md

 # Todo

 * Event view - GoogleMaps
-* User - delete
 * Configure route not found
 * Add Participants counter to event view and event list
 * Update button and position on every view and make sure structure of Cards are valid
-* Delete old cover when adding a new

 # Bug